California is threatening to ban methylcobalamin shots, which sets a dangerous precedent. We must act now. Action Alerts!

 The California State Board of Pharmacy has proposed regulatory language that would block patient access to methylcobalamin (B12) injections, IV glutathione, intranasal glutathione, alpha lipoic acid, as well as numerous other medications.
 This serious threat to crucial medicines must be opposed immediately to prevent significant harm to patients suffering from debilitating illnesses.
 We are also concerned that California’s actions regarding compounding provide a dangerous precedent as the FDA also considers a ban on methylcobalamin, glutathione, and other compounded supplements.

 The State Board of Pharmacy has proposed to ban the sterile compounding of ingredients that only have USP dietary supplement monographs.
-This resulted from an incident in January 2019 where a California pharmacy compounded L-Glutathione distributed by Letco Medical in a sterile injectable formulation.
-As a result, seven patients who received the injectable drug experienced adverse events due to potentially high levels of endotoxins.
+This resulted from an incident in January 2019 where medicines distributed by Letco Medical were contaminated with endotoxins.
+As a result, seven patients who received the injectable drug experienced adverse events.
 The California State Board of Pharmacy issued a Compounding Safety Alert about the incident in January 2019.
 FDA issued a warning letter on February 1, 2019, warning compounders not to use L-Glutathione distributed by Letco Medical to compound sterile injectable drugs.
 According a June 2019 FDA update, “the L-glutathione powder the pharmacies received was labeled with ‘Caution: Dietary Supplement’ and should not have been used to compound sterile injectable drugs.”

 The State Board of Pharmacy can and would accept a USP drug monograph, but is proposing to ban substances that have a supplement monograph.
 This is an arbitrary decision and represents a direct attack on vitamin B12 shots, glutathione, and more.
 It is arbitrary because drug and supplement monographs are essentially the same.
 According to USP,